Golf: BMW PGA Championship

 Eddie Pepperell is one of the most consistent performers on the European Tour and he could stage a real challenge this week if he gets off to a solid start on Thursday.

 Top Ten Finish

 With so many quality players assembled here at Wentworth, getting into the winning enclosure could be tough but there are plenty of candidates to finish in the top 10 come Sunday:-

-Home favourite Ian Poulter continues to perform on both the European and PGA Tours and with home support backing him to the hilt, he could challenge the leaders on Sunday.
+Home favourite Ian Poulter continues to perform on both the European and PGA Tours and with course knowledge playing into his favour, he could challenge the leaders on Sunday.

 Swede Henrik Stenson has been in superb nick of late and in a packed field, he could be one of the players to watch come Sunday afternoon at Wentworth.

 Outright Winner: Viktor Hovland – 8/1